ThiagoGregorutti/ThiagoGregorutti/README.md

 ### Hi there, I'm Thiago 👋

 "What we are looking for is how everything works.
 What makes everything work."
-- 💻 Future Backend Developer.
+- 💻 Studying Backend Development.
-- ⚡ Majoring Astrophysics.
 - 💬 Feel free to talk with me about anything.